Barrier Breakers® Scholars Program

 Ongoing check-ins and mentorship throughout law school

-As a condition of participation in the Barrier Breakers Scholars Program, participants are required to submit monthly reports detailing their experiences during the law school admission process, as well as final acceptance and scholarship data by August 2026.
-An online reporting form will be forwarded to participants via email each month, beginning in September 2025 and continuing through August of the following year.
+As a condition of participation in the Barrier Breakers Scholars Program, participants are required to submit monthly reports detailing their experiences during the law school admission process, as well as final acceptance and scholarship data by August 2027.
+An online reporting form will be emailed to participants each month, beginning in September 2026 and continuing through August of the following year.
 Participants will complete and submit reporting forms online.

 The Barrier Breakers Scholar Agreement outlines the complete scope of ongoing obligations and responsibilities associated with the Barrier Breakers Scholars Program.